inf112-v21/G6-1/README.md

 * When running all tests at once, your computer may run out of memory.
 If this happens, just try running less tests at once, or try running all of them again.

+* Some bug when playing multiplayer, concerning cardlist.
+Hasen't managed to pinpoint the excact problem.
+But when using reset on cards and pushing multiple times on cards.
+The game stops because of a NPE.